Debt & Credit Help Paying Off Debt

 If it is a joint credit card, the co-owner will be responsible for the balance and debt on the card, even if the card was closed before your death.

-Authorized card users who are not joint co-owners of the card are not responsible for any debt on the card.
-However, the company will claim the debt from your estate if you are the sole owner of the credit card.
-If there aren’t enough funds in your estate to cover the debt, it is written off.
+Authorized card users who aren't joint co-owners aren't responsible for any debt on the card.
+However, the company will claim the debt from your estate if you're the sole owner of the card.
+If there aren’t enough funds in your estate to cover the debt, it's written off.

-Pro tip: If you're carrying credit card debt that you desperately want to get rid of, consider transferring the balance to a card with a no-interest promotion.
-These are the best balance transfer and 0% APR credit cards.
+Pro tip: If you're carrying credit card debt that you desperately want to get rid of, consider transferring the balance to one of the best balance transfer credit cards.

 Small business loans

-If you are the sole owner of your business, depending on the structure of your small business, your estate may be responsible for loans taken out for your business.
+If you're the sole owner of your business, depending on the structure of your small business, your estate may be responsible for loans taken out for your business.
 If another person owns the company, they may also be responsible for the loan.

 Loans from the Small Business Association (SBA) can be forgiven by having the person authorized to settle your estate fill out paperwork requesting forgiveness.